Section 1, Fiscal Management

 General Standards

-1. Before the expense is made, the Chancellor, college presidents or Vice Chancellors must approve any expense for an official function on the "Official Function Form" (Appendix FM-7) or, for certain institutional or individual memberships as described in Paragraph 8, the "Membership Payment Worksheet" (Appendix FM-8).
+1. Before the expense is made, the Chancellor, college presidents or Vice Chancellors must approve any expense for an official function on the "Official Function Form" (Appendix FM-7) or, for all institutional or individual memberships as described in Paragraph 8, the "Membership Payment Worksheet" (Appendix FM-8).
 Those officials may delegate this authority only to designated college vice presidents.
 The person approving the "Official Function Form" or "Membership Payment Worksheet" must be someone other than the person signing the form as the requisitioner.
 Additionally, the requisitioner must be a full-time MCCCD employee.

 2. Approval of an official function expense must be based on a determination that the expense meets the definition of an "official function" specified in this regulation.
 The determination must be documented on the "Official Function Form" or the "Membership Payment Worksheet."
 Higher-dollar or entertainment expenses generally require particular specificity showing the linkage and benefit to MCCCD's mission.